 Let’s get one thing straight: Los Feliz does not mean “the happy”.
 Although feliz does mean “happy” in Spanish, this street and neighborhood were named for a family – happy or not, who can say?
 José Vicente Feliz (c.
-1741-1822) was a Mexican soldier who is said to have led the very first settlers – the 44 pobladores – from Mission San Gabriel to Los Angeles in 1781.
-For his efforts, he was awarded a land grant here, which he named El Rancho de Nuestra Señora de Refugio de los Feliz, a.k.a.
-Rancho los Feliz.
+1741-1822) was a Mexican soldier who is said to have led L.A.’s first non-native settlers – the 44 pobladores – west from Mission San Gabriel in 1781.
+For his efforts, the Spanish government awarded him a land grant here, which he named El Rancho de Nuestra Señora de Refugio de los Feliz, later shortened to Rancho los Feliz.
 In short, los Feliz means “the Feliz family”.
-Griffith J. Griffith eventually bought the rancho, and Los Feliz Road was born in 1889; it was widened into a proper boulevard in 1912.
+Griffith J. Griffith eventually bought the rancho, and Los Feliz Avenue was born in 1888.
+It was widened into a proper boulevard in 1912.
 Now, about that pronunciation: longtime locals say “loss FEE-liz”, younger transplants say “lohs fuh-LEASE”, and some split the difference and say “lohs FEE-liz”.
 Who’s right?
 Depends on what you mean by “right”.